Drive webinar registrations with this webinar promotion Ebook.

 This should be a session that people can’t find elsewhere.
 If you present the same slides you’ve been using for the last year - the ones that are already all over YouTube and Slideshare - then your audience is going to feel cheated.

-And you can make this a key part of the promotion plan.
+And you can make this a key part of the webinar promotion plan.
 “I’ve never given this advice anywhere before, and I won’t ever again.”

 Just be careful not to over-promise, and avoid sounding like the clichéd used car salesperson.